This is a Tablea Chocolate sale.

 SWEET SURPRISE IN SAN JACINTO.
-A weekend visit to my hometown of San Jacinto, Pangasinan brought a sweet surprise.
-We got to meet an old gentleman who lived in the next barangay and he had 200 cocoa trees growing in his backyard.
-Here we are getting our tablea from so far away, at considerable expense and effort, when some are being grown and processed not 4 kilometers away from where I grew up.
-I am beyond flabbergasted, I am pleased.
-This tablea is different from the usual chocolate tablea.
-This one is on the light-sweet side—you can say that it is more suited for a younger palate or someone who does not care too much for bitter chocolate.
-We find the departure from quite enjoyable.
-If you like the taste of Milo, this is Milo but much thicker.
+Visiting family in my sleepy hometown of San Jacinto, Pangasinan, we discovered a sweet surprise.
+There was a farmer in the next barangay and he had 200 full-grown cocoa trees in his backyard.
+He harvests them and TABLEA CHOCOLATE the traditional way.
+How in the world did we not know this, quality tablea can be had not 4 kilometers from where I grew up.
+This Tablea is different, better different.
+It is not bitter, it is on the light-sweet side actually, one that it is more suited for a younger palate.
+So wow, so enjoyable.
+If you like the taste of Milo, this is Milo but much more delicious.

-The other thing we liked about this tablea is the story of the affable, old man who is growing it.
-His name is Juanito Cayabyab.
-Twenty five years ago, Mang Juanito lost his job after Marcopper Mines in Marinduque closed down from worst environmental disaster in Philippine history—a fractured drainage tunnel flooding villages and poisoning the Boac River forever with 1.6 million cubic meters of toxic mine tailing.
-He returned to San Jacinto and eaked a living from driving a tricycle.
-One day, while ferrying a passenger to a distant barangay, he chanced upon a fruiting cocoa tree by the side of the road.
-Seeking out the owner, he was able to buy five pods, paying the fantastic sum of five pesos each.
-Fast forward to the present day, Mang Juanito has parlayed those pods into tree.
-Two hundred fully mature and fruiting trees to be exact, and each one is providing an income that is able to support him in his old age.
+The story of the affable farmer, Lolo Juanito, is a colorful one.
+Twenty five years ago, Juanito lost his job at the Marcopper Mines in Marinduque after it was shuttered for causing the worst environmental disaster in Philippine history.
+1.6 million cubic meters of toxic mine tailings leaked into nearby villages and poisoned the Boac River forever.
+Juanito returned home to eek a living by driving a borrowed tricycle.
+One day, at a remote barangay, he saw a fruiting cocoa tree by the roadside.
+He managed to convince the owner to sell him five pod for the grand sum of 5 pesos each.
+Fast forward to the present day, Lolo Juanito has parlayed those pods into trees.
+Two hundred fully mature and fruiting trees to be exact, they now provide him an income for his old age.
 What a success story, one that is literally about finding the “seeds of opportunity”.
 How inspired I am to write this.

 Out of stock